Two people killed by suspected Boko Haram mine blast in Niger

 Thursday’s incident was the second mine explosion in Niger in less than a week.
 A roadside bomb blast in Cameroon on Wednesday killed two soldiers.

-Military chiefs are meeting in the Chadian capital this week to finalise plans for an 8,700-strong task force of troops from Chad, Niger and Cameroon plus Nigeria and Benin.
-(Reporting by Abdoulaye Massalaki; Writing by Emma Farge; Editing by Mark Heinrich)
+Military chiefs are meeting in the Chadian capital this week to finalize plans for an 8,700-strong task force of troops from Chad, Niger and Cameroon plus Nigeria and Benin.

+Reporting by Abdoulaye Massalaki; Writing by Emma Farge; Editing by Mark Heinrich